-Oregon Gun Rights for Medical Cannabis Patients
+Oregon Gun Rights Guide for Medical Cannabis Patients

 Oregon was the first state to decriminalize marijuana.
 Measure 67 guarantees legal protection for eligible patients, requires a doctor’s written certification of the patient’s qualifying debilitating medical condition, permits help from a caregiver, and requires a registration process with the Oregon Health Authority (OHA).

 Some of the qualifying ailments that the program considers are epilepsy, HIV/AIDS, cancer, cachexia, chronic glaucoma, and Alzheimer’s disease.
 Cardholders may, at their discretion, also designate a primary caretaker and a grower.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Oregon?

 However, it might be against the law to possess both marijuana and a gun at the same time.
 If the firearm was used in a commercial drug offense or another felony, that could be considered a crime or an aggravating sentencing factor.

 According to a 2011 decision by the Oregon Supreme Court, sheriffs cannot refuse medicinal marijuana cardholders concealed handgun licenses (also known as “carry permits”) solely on the grounds that they use marijuana.